-Here are just some of the facts about left-handed people we’ve learned through science:
+Here are just some of the facts about left-handed people science has taught us:

 - Twins are more likely to be left-handed and we have no idea why.
 A 1996 study assessed the handedness of 1616 twins (808 twin pairs) aged 6 to 28.
 The study found that more twins were left-handed than the global average but didn’t draw any conclusions on why this happens.

 - Lefties earn significantly less money than right-handed people.
-A Harvard University team found that lefties earn between 10% and 12% less every year than righties do.
-They attributed this difference to “observed differences in cognitive skills and emotional behavioral problems.”
+A Harvard University team found that lefties earn between 10% and 12% less than righties do.
+They attributed this difference to “observed differences in cognitive skills and emotional-behavioral problems.”

 - If both parents of a child are left-handed, there is a 26% chance the child will be left-handed as well.